How to Detect Unauthorised AI Tools in Your Organisation

 2. DNS and Web Proxy Filtering Logs

-Your DNS resolver or web proxy (such as Zscaler, Cisco Umbrella, or Squid) logs every domain that devices on your network attempt to reach.
-AI tools leave a clear trail.
+Your DNS resolver or web proxy logs every domain your devices attempt to reach.
+AI tools leave a very clear trail.

-By querying your logs for known AI service domains — api.openai.com, claude.ai, gemini.google.com, perplexity.ai, huggingface.co, and dozens of others — you can identify which users or devices are actively communicating with external AI services, even if no local app is installed (i.e., purely browser-based usage).
+By querying your logs for known AI service domains — api.openai.com, claude.ai, gemini.google.com, perplexity.ai, huggingface.co, and dozens more — you can identify which users or devices are actively communicating with external AI services, even when no local app is installed and everything is happening through a browser.

-This is often the most comprehensive detection method because it catches web app usage that endpoint tools might miss.
+This is often the most comprehensive detection method because it catches what endpoint tools miss.

-Tip: Build a regularly updated blocklist/allowlist categorised by "approved AI", "under review", and "blocked".
-Tools like Umbrella already categorise many AI platforms automatically.
+Tip: Build a regularly updated blocklist/allowlist with three categories — approved AI, under review, and blocked.
+Tools like Cisco Umbrella already categorise many AI platforms automatically, which saves significant time.

 3. Cloud Access Security Broker (CASB)

-A CASB solution (such as Microsoft Defender for Cloud Apps, Netskope, or McAfee MVISION) sits between your users and cloud services, giving you deep visibility into SaaS application usage — including AI tools.
+A CASB solution — Microsoft Defender for Cloud Apps, Netskope, or McAfee MVISION — sits between your users and cloud services and gives you a much deeper picture than DNS logs alone.

-Microsoft Defender for Cloud Apps, in particular, integrates natively with Intune and Entra ID, giving you a unified view across identity, device, and application layers.
+Microsoft Defender for Cloud Apps integrates natively with Intune and Entra ID, giving you a single view across identity, device, and application layers — which is where the real picture starts to emerge.

 4. Browser Extension Auditing

-Many AI tools enter the organisation not as standalone apps but as browser extensions — Grammarly with AI, Copilot for Edge, Merlin, Monica, and many others.
-These are often overlooked in traditional app inventories.
+Not all AI tools arrive as applications.
+Many come in through the side door as browser extensions — Grammarly with AI, Copilot for Edge, Merlin, Monica, and a growing list of others.
+These are consistently the most overlooked vector in traditional app inventories.

-With Google Chrome Browser Cloud Management or Microsoft Edge management policies (deployable via Group Policy or Intune), administrators can:
+With Google Chrome Browser Cloud Management or Microsoft Edge management policies (both deployable via Group Policy or Intune), administrators can enumerate all installed extensions across managed browsers, block unapproved extensions by policy, and receive alerts when new ones appear.

-This vector is particularly important in BYOD environments where employees use managed browsers on personal devices.
+This is especially important in BYOD environments where employees are using managed browsers on personal devices.

 5. Microsoft Entra ID Sign-In Logs (OAuth App Consent)

-When employees sign into a third-party AI tool using their Microsoft or Google work account ("Sign in with Microsoft"), an OAuth consent grant is created.
-These are logged and auditable.
+When an employee signs into a third-party AI tool using their Microsoft or Google work account, an OAuth consent grant is created.
+Every one of these is logged and auditable.

-In Microsoft Entra ID (formerly Azure AD), navigate to: Enterprise Applications → All Applications and filter for recently added apps.
-You'll see every external service that has been granted access to your tenant, including AI tools that requested permissions to read email, files, or calendar data.
+In Microsoft Entra ID, navigate to Enterprise Applications → All Applications and filter for recently added apps.
+You will see every external service that has been granted access to your tenant — including AI tools that asked for permission to read email, files, or calendar data.

-This is a critical control point.
-An AI tool with read access to your Microsoft 365 tenant is not just a productivity concern — it's a potential data governance risk.
+This is a critical control point that most organisations are not watching closely enough.
+An AI tool with read access to your Microsoft 365 tenant is not just a productivity question — it is a data governance exposure.

 Action: Disable user consent for third-party apps and require admin approval.
-This prevents AI tools from silently gaining access to organisational data.
+This single change prevents AI tools from silently accessing organisational data.

 6. Network Traffic Analysis and SIEM

-For more advanced environments, feeding network flow data or proxy logs into a SIEM (such as Microsoft Sentinel, Splunk, or IBM QRadar) allows you to create detection rules and dashboards specifically targeting AI tool usage.
+For more mature environments, feeding network flow data or proxy logs into a SIEM — Microsoft Sentinel, Splunk, IBM QRadar — lets you build detection rules and dashboards specifically targeting AI tool usage.

 Bringing It All Together

-No single method gives you the complete picture.
-The most effective approach layers these tools:
+No single method gives you the full picture.
+The most effective approach layers all of these:

 Layer | What it catches |